 Trees provide clean air and water, cooler neighborhoods, safe and prosperous communities, and they improve our health and well-being.
 Cities around the world are focusing anew on their tree canopy.
 As healthy, resilient cities like Nashville make room for trees they will, in turn, reap the benefits.

 The Nashville region is experiencing a period of unprecedented growth—with a 45% increase in its population between 2000 and 2017.
 Between 2008 and 2016, Nashville’s tree canopy in urban zones has fallen by 15% and is behind many comparable cities across the country.
 While Metro currently invests more than $2 million annually for tree planting and maintenance, it’s not enough to keep pace with the changes we are experiencing.

-Working with Mayor David Briley’s Office of Sustainability, Metro Water Services and the Cumberland River Compact will manage the Root Nashville campaign.
+Working with support from the Mayor’s Office, the Cumberland River Compact and Metro Water Services will manage the Root Nashville campaign.
 Metro will be responsible for planting and caring for trees on Metro properties, such as parks and schools, with support from the campaign in targeted areas.
 The Cumberland River Compact will work with a variety of partners to plant and increase care of trees on private property.

 Trees will be planted in every community in Nashville in a variety of spaces that can accommodate them.
 These include parks, public buildings, sidewalks, along the public right of way, and private properties.
 We will target early planting in areas with lower canopy cover, higher rates of childhood asthma, higher than average summer temperatures, and streams with impaired water quality.

 Trees will count towards our goal if they meet the campaign requirements and are logged in the tree inventory or registered by private entities on the campaign website.